 (d) Death of Grantee.
 In the event of a termination of the Grantee's Continuous Service as a result of his or her death, or in the event of the death of Grantee during the Post-Termination Exercise Period or during the twelve (12) month period following the Grantee's termination of Continuous Service as a result of his or her Disability, the Grantee's estate or a person who acquired the right to exercise the Option by bequest or inheritance may exercise the portion of Grantee's Option that was vested as of the date of termination, within twelve (12) months following the date of death (or such longer period as specified in the Option Agreement but in no event later than the expiration of the term of such Option as set forth in the Option Agreement).
-To the extent that, at the time of death, Grantee's Option was unvested, or if Grantee's estate or a person who acquired the right to exercise the Vested portion of Grantee's Option within the time specified herein, the Option shall terminate.
+To the extent that, at the time of death, Grantee's Option was unvested, or if Grantee's estate or a person who acquired the right to exercise the Option by bequest or inheritance does not exercise the vested portion of Grantee's Option within the time specified herein, the Option shall terminate.